How Does Life Insurance Work and Do You Really Need It?

 • Installment payments that are broken out during a specific period

 Benefits won’t be paid until a beneficiary files a claim with the insurance company.
 This includes providing a death certificate so the insurance company can confirm that the cause of death fits within the policy’s terms.
-In some cases, like murder, there may also be an investigation into the claim to determine whether or not the benefit should be paid out at all.

 When a policyholder dies, it is up to the beneficiaries to make a life insurance claim.
 The insurance company may eventually find out, especially if a policyholder stops paying their premium, but isn’t always aware when an individual has passed away.